MicroPyramid/django-simple-pagination/docs/templatetags_reference.rst

 show_pageitems
 ~~~~~~~~~~~~~~

-Show page items.
 Usage:

 .. code-block:: html+django

     {% show_pageitems %}

-The sequence can contain following values with other page links:
+This call in the template will give a digg-style page sequence that contain following values with other page links:

 - *'previous'*: will display the previous page in that position;
 - *'next'*: will display the next page in that position;